KyleYoung1997/pyISARICBasics/README.md

 # Install
 This package can be installed using pip - the package installer for Python.
 We suggest creating a virtual environment (using conda or otherwise).
 Miniconda (https://docs.conda.io/en/latest/miniconda.html) is a minimal installer for Anaconda that is suitable for this purpose.

-Once you have installed conda it is simple as creating a new virtual environment (https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+Once you have installed conda you will need to create a new virtual environment (see point 1 of https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

+Type
+	conda create -n "your_env_name" python=3.8

+This will create a new conda environment with Python 3.8.

+You should then activate your new environment by entering the following command:

+	conda activate "your_env_name"

+You then need to install pip using the following command:

+	conda intall pip

 Once you have activated your new virtual environment you can then type:

 	pip install pyISARICBasics

 You can then access any functionality described in the documentation in any IDE or Jupyter Notebook configured to use this environment.